GDPR : How Plivo is preparing to protect your data

 - Personal data in third-party systems will be deleted.

 - Usage data (CDRs, MDRs, debug logs) and billing history (invoices, transaction logs) will be maintained for a period of 90 days from account closure.

 - All other identifiable data associated with the customer will either be deleted or redacted from our databases.

 As your communications partner, we understand that our compliance with GDPR is critical for your business.
-We are making all the efforts to ensure your customer data stays safe, while also being mindful about keeping things simple for developers.
-We will continue to share regular updates about upcoming changes.
-If you have specific questions about our GDPR readiness roadmap, write to us at email@example.com.
+We’re taking all of these steps to ensure your customer data stays safe, while also being mindful about keeping things simple for developers.
+We’ll continue to share updates about upcoming changes.
+If you have questions about our GDPR readiness roadmap, write to us at email@example.com.